Orekaria/com.orekaria.groovy.executescriptfiles/README.rst

 - case 2: gives more weight to the deeper script. :code:`c21_ciPipeline` in this case

+- case 3: gives more weight to the main script. :code:`c30_pipeline` in this case

    this is the approach that I will finally implement in a Jenkins Shared Library project

    it is thread safe and includes a thread safe test

-- case 3: gives more weight to the main script. :code:`c30_pipeline` in this case
+- case 4:

+    this is a very interesting variant in which delegates are defined in order to run a DSL script

 GroovyScriptHelper
 ------------------